Bibi210/C-Homemade-Compiler/README.md

 ## Tests
 All tests are available in the /Tests files.\
 I tried my best that commits with (...
-Gestion) should have Valids and Verified tests.\
+Gestion) have Valids and Verified tests.\
 In old commits the README might be inaccurate

 ## Optimizations